fpgmaas/deptry/docs/violations-detection.md

 # Violations detection

-_deptry_ looks for the following issues in dependencies:
+_deptry_ looks for violations of the following rules in dependencies:

 - [Missing dependencies (DEP001)](#missing-dependencies-dep001)
 - [Unused dependencies (DEP002)](#unused-dependencies-dep002)